szn-cs/reference/[cs536, P6]  Code generator/README.md

 -   Java Cup
 -   JLex
 -   LLVM
--   SPIM interpreter: for testing generated MIPS code http://pages.cs.wisc.edu/~larus/spim.html
+-   SPIM interpreter: for testing generated MIPS code http://pages.cs.wisc.edu/~larus/spim.html https://shawnzhong.github.io/JsSpim/

 # Tests documentation:
 - use the Linux utility diff to compare your file of error messages with the expected files.
+- use SPIM tool to verify assembly correct execution.

 ---

 # MIPS architecture assembly code generation for C--:
-- Not required code generation for:
+- [x] Not required code generation for:
   - structs or anything struct-related (like dot-accesses)
   - repeat statement
 - Use Codegen.java class for generating template code.